Slipper: Types

 Some slippers are made to resemble something other than a slipper and are sold as a novelty item.
-They are usually made of soft and colorful materials and may come in the shapes of animals, animal paws, vehicles, cartoon characters, and so on.
+They are usually made of soft and colorful materials and may come in the shapes of animals, animal paws, vehicles, cartoon characters, bunny slippers, and so on.

 Not all shoes with a soft, fluffy interior are slippers.
 Any shoe with a rubber sole and laces is a normal outdoor shoe.
 In India, rubber chappals (flip-flops) are worn as indoor shoes.

 In popular culture

 The fictional character Cinderella is said to have worn glass slippers; in modern parlance, they would probably be called glass high heels.
 This motif was introduced in Charles Perrault's 1697 version of the fairy tale, "Cendrillon ou la petite pantoufle de verre" ("Cinderella, or the Little Glass Slipper").
 For some years it was debated that this detail was a mistranslation and that the slippers in the story were instead made of fur (French: vair), but this interpretation has since been discredited by folklorists.

 A pair of ruby slippers worn by Judy Garland in The Wizard of Oz sold at Christie's in June 1988 for $165,000.
 The same pair was resold on May 24, 2000, for $666,000.
 On both occasions, they were the most expensive shoes from a film to be sold at auction.

 In Hawaii and many islands of the Caribbean, the term slippers, or slippahs, is used to describe flip-flops.

-The term "house shoes" (elided into how-shuze) is common in the American South.
+The term "house shoes" is common in the American South.